kora-projects/kora-docs/mkdocs/blog/en/kora-infra-and-funcs.md

 `@Validate` enables method-level argument and return-value validation around the method call.
 This keeps validation visible in source while moving repetitive checking code into compile-time generation.

-### Validation is a boundary concern, but not all validation belongs at the boundary
+### Validation is a boundary concern, but not all validation belongs at the boundary { #validation-boundary }

 The phrase "validate at the boundary" is useful only if we distinguish categories of validation.